one paged quick learning so you can hit the ground running while on the job

 What is the difference between Strategy, Policy and Action Plan?

 Strategy is used when action is needed from more than 1 organisation or group of stakeholders to achieve a desired outcome.
-It is essentially an 'umbrella' document from which individual action plans and policies can be written to acheive the common aim.
+It is essentially an 'umbrella' document from which individual action plans and policies can be written to achieve the common aim.
 It sets out the problem and provides a vision for the future.
 It also articulates the solution by setting priorities for each area, allocates resources and outlines the co-ordinated action to achieve the best outcome.

 Action plan derives from the strategy and lists in detail what needs to be done by an individual or group and all actions required.
 It also outlines the resources needed, who is going to do the work, the timeline and the audit mechanism.